 From Savoy to China via Dubai, Poma has established itself as a leader in cable transport all over the world.
-A true transport of the future, the cable car is starting to emerge more and more in the urban landscape, especially in France where more and more cities are launching their networks.
+True transport of the future, the cable car, is starting to emerge more and more in the urban landscape, especially in France where more and more cities are launching their networks.
 Zoom on Poma, an Isère-based company that has been flourishing for years all over the world.

 A historic cable-car company

 It was in 1936 that the first facilities in Poma were built.
 That year, Jean Pomalski installed one of the world's first ski lifts in Alpe d'Huez.
 It was from there that the company officially saw the light of day in 1947 in Grenoble under the name Poma.
 Its installations contributed in particular to the popularization of winter sports.
 80 years later, Poma generates a turnover of almost 450 million euros in 2018.
 With more than 8,000 installations in 90 countries around the world, the company employs 1,575 people in France and around the world.